DruvPai/druvpai.github.io/_pages/cv.md

 NB: This section only has talks, presentations, and posters not disclosed in my [publications page](./publications.md).

 ## Teaching
 Discussed in more detail in my [teaching page](./teaching.md).

 ## Service, Leadership, Outreach
 - Participated in the BAIR Undergraduate Mentorship Program, Fall 2023.
 - Served on organizing committee for [THEORINET](https://www.minds.jhu.edu/theorinet/) Retreat 2023.
 - Reviewer for the following publication venues:
   - Conferences and Workshops
+    - NeurIPS 2025
     - ICML 2025
-    - AISTATS 2025
+    - AISTATS 2025 (Best Reviewer)
     - CPAL 2025
-    - ICLR 2025
+    - ICLR 2025 (Notable Reviewer)
     - NeurIPS 2024
     - NeurIPS 2024 Workshops: M3L, SciForDL
     - ICML 2024
   - Journals
     - [IEEE JSTSP](https://signalprocessingsociety.org/publications-resources/special-issue-deadlines/ieee-jstsp-special-issue-seeking-low-dimensionality-deep-neural-networks-slowdnn)

 ## Awards
-- UC Berkeley College of Engineering Fellowship, 2023, 2024.
+- UC Berkeley College of Engineering Fellowship, 2023 -- Present.

 NB: This section only has awards not disclosed in my [publications page](./publications.md) or [teaching page](./teaching.md).